YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 -SLEE[P_SPIN_COUNT]=integer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Changes the hexadecimal Mutex Sleep Spin Count that controls the number of times a process waiting on a shared resource (usually a database) suspends its activity after exhausting its Mutex Hard Spin Count and before enqeueing itself to be awakened by a process releasing the resource.
+Changes the hexadecimal Mutex Sleep Spin Count that controls the number of times a process waiting for a shared resource (usually a database) suspends its activity after exhausting its Mutex Hard Spin Count and before enqeueing itself to be awakened by a process releasing the resource.

 Use only with: -FILEHEADER